 Speaking of passions, I asked Ivan whether he was more likely to participate in Twin Peaks cosplay or sport a Twin Peaks-themed tattoo.
 He shared that he has two Twin Peaks tattoos: the Red Room and the Owl Cave symbol.
 His tattoos came in handy when he was looking for one of the ultimate filming locations from Season 3…

 Ivan’s best resources for finding locations are other kind Twin Peaks fans on Twitter: Travis Blue, Steven Miller, Courtenay Stallings, and Robert Patterson from set-jetter.com among others, who have helped him locate many places.
 For Ivan, these locations are like an intersection between reality and a fictional world.
 Growing up in Serbia, he never thought one day he would be able to visit all these places in person, and so he never takes that privilege for granted.
-He always make a point of “taking a beat to really appreciate a place, to take it all in, and not just take photos and bounce.”
+He always makes a point of “taking a beat to really appreciate a place, to take it all in, and not just take photos and bounce.”

 “Finding locations is always an adventure, as it’s not just a simple matter of reaching an address, but also of finding a specific spot or angle, and it gives me a great sense of satisfaction and achievement when I am finally successful.
 Also, I often get to meet fantastic people on the way, like Mary Reber, who so kindly and generously welcomed me into her home and gave me a whole tour of the Palmer House!
 Or the owner of Mrs. Tremond’s residence in Agoura Hills who shared stories of the filming with me, and even gave me new batteries after mine died at the most inopportune moment!